Skip to content

 kwargs = {}

-kwargs["norms"] = get_norms(X)
+kwargs["norms"] = np.linalg.norm(X, axis=1)

 kwargs["p"] = p

-img_a_s = np.array_split(img_a, np.ceil(experiment_size / batch_size))
+emb_a_s = np.array_split(emb_a, np.ceil(experiment_size / batch_size))

-img_b_s = np.array_split(img_b, np.ceil(experiment_size / batch_size))
+emb_b_s = np.array_split(emb_b, np.ceil(experiment_size / batch_size))

-for metric, metric_fn in zip(metrics, metric_fns):
+for metric, metric_fn in zip(self.metrics, metric_fns):

 self.df[metric] = np.hstack(

-[metric_fn(X, i, j, **kwargs) for i, j in zip(img_a_s, img_b_s)]
+[metric_fn(X, i, j, **kwargs) for i, j in zip(emb_a_s, emb_b_s)],

 )